 How services are run in metro-mayor, metropolitan and non-metropolitan areas

-In November, the Committee held its first oral evidence session in Bristol, where it heard from a range of transport officers and decision makers from local authorities.
+In November, the Committee held its second oral evidence session in Bristol, where it heard from a range of transport officers and decision makers from local authorities.
 The Committee explored a broad variety of topics, including accessibility and funding.

 The CTA have provided a breakdown of the key points of the evidence session most relevant to community transport, which you can read below:

 Community Transport Association UK is a charitable company limited by guarantee.
 Registered in Cardiff no. 1985361 Registered office: 12 Hilton Street M1 1JF.
 Registered as a charity in England and Wales no. 1002222.
 Charity Registered in Scotland No. SC038518.